 Here is a step-by-step guide on how to sharpen a kitchen knife using a Japanese water stone.

 - Wet the sharpening stone at the center.
 Just a drop of water is enough.

 - Place the blade on the cutting board at the correct sharpening angle, covering from the heel to the midpoint of the body, and secure the position with your fingers.

 - Move the blade forward and back.
 As retaining the same angle during the entire process is vital, push and pull the knife with your shoulders.

-- In about five minutes into the sharpening, flip and do it with the other side.
+- In about five minutes into the sharpening (or when you see fit), flip and do it with the other side.
 If your knife is single-beveled, you don’t need to do this.

-- After you sharpen a portion of the blade, repeat the process with the rest of the edge.
+- After you sharpen a part of the blade, repeat the process for the rest of the cutting edge.